dyaghas/obsidian-vault/Java_vault/theory/Memory models.md

 #theory

-Used to trace code and track [[variable]]s values throught its execution.
+Used to trace code and track [variables](Variable) values throught its execution.
 Example:

 int var1;
 var1 = 52;